WebPx/WebPx.AdminLTE.AspNetCore/README.md

     - ThemeLinks, for replacing links to AdminLTE3 CSS files
     - PageEnd, for extra html at the end of the page, before scripts
     - Scripts, for additional javascript files/blocks
+- NEW!
+Two Libraries with Static Content:
+    - WebPx.AdminLTE.AspNetCore.Statics contains all the files that the template includes (js, dist, plugins and Admin LTE Theme)
+    - WebPxAdminLTE.AspNetCore.Statics.Shared contains the pictures and scripts included in the original theme for displaying demo daa
+- NEW!
+Breaking Change: Views have been changed from /Pages/Shared/AdminLTE3 to /Views/Shared/AdminLTE3 so that it can be shared between MVC and Razor Pages.

 # Folder Structure

-The Template includes the Layout File (*_Layout*), and various Partial Views that you can replace to adjust your application
+The Template includes the Layout File (*_Layout*), and various Partial Views that you can replace to adjust your application.
+NEW!
+For flexibility in area development you can also change this files in the corresponding /Area/[AreaName]/Views/Shared/AdminLTE3 folder so that customization applies per area.

 ```
-/Pages
+/Views
     /Shared
         /AdminLTE3
             _Layout.cshtml